ippc/sandbox/README.md

 # Sandbox

-Place to test git workflow
+Place to test git workflow.

+First, [setup git](https://help.github.com/articles/set-up-git) (so you don't have to keep putting in  your password every time)

 ## Git Workflow